rahdeensigari/bt-stm32/JOURNAL.md

 **Total Time Spent: 0.817 Hours**

-# Continued PCB - Component Layout
+# August 29 - Component Layout

 The first thing I did was add colors to my net classes to help me during laying out/doing traces on the PCB.